Spyro: A Hero's Tail: Programming and design

 Spyro: A Hero's Tail was designed by Terry Lloyd and Phill Bennett, and programmed by Dave Pridmore, Andy Brown, Daniel Secker, John Stephens, Kristoffer Adock, Mark Topley, Matt Partridge, Narinder Singh Basran and Stuart Johnson.
-From the start, the developers were influenced by Jak and Daxter (2001–present), attempting to emulate the series' detail in polygons and textures, lightning methods, and style of cutscenes.
-Spyro: A Hero's Tail was produced with Engine X, in what was the first time Eurocom had multiple in-progress projects using the same engine.
+From the start, the developers were influenced by Jak and Daxter, attempting to emulate the series' detail in polygons and textures, lightning methods, and style of cutscenes.
+Spyro: A Hero's Tail was produced with EngineX, in what was the first time Eurocom had multiple in-progress projects using the same engine.
 It was programmed by Chris Jackson, Ian Denny, Tim Rogers, Andy Hutchings, Ashley Finney, Dave Looker, Green Jam Canal, Kevin Grantham, Kevin Stainwright, Mark Gornall, Peter Livingstone, Shane Clark, Steve Robinson, and Steven Walker.
 Andy Mitchell, Bob Smith, Diego Garcia Huerta, Jim Makin, Kev Marks, Kevin Thacker, and Mark Duffill programmed the development kit's other tools.

-Although Williams explained any technical issues the developers faced were expected, production was complicated by the fact that the engine was still being written by its programmers, who at the same time also had to fix bugs and glitches for another team.
+Although Williams explained any technical issues the developers faced were expected, production was complicated by the fact that the engine was still being written by its programmers, who at the same time also had to fix software bugs and glitches for another team.
 The technical issue primarily focused on was loading, particularly the game doing so on three consoles of different hardware.
 The development systems took very long to load, making predicating the load time on a console precarious.
-Flying sections that connected the Realms together, which ultimately paved the way for mini-games, were scrapped due to loading issues.
+Flying sections that connected the Realms together, which ultimately paved the way for minigames, were scrapped due to loading issues.
 The emphasis on performance also meant low polygons for several characters, and most of the polygon detail being on the lead characters.

 In order for multiple programmers to work on a level, test maps like Test_AB and Test_JP were created for them to produce assets and experiment with mechanics.
 These would be imported into the main level map once completed.
 Although these were not meant to be in the released product, they are accessible via cheat codes and file-swapping.
 Williams suggests the development environment was so hectic it was not caught being in the code.
-Two other maps, hogwarts.edb (a model of the Harry Potter (1997–2007) location of the same name) and maptest.edb, are also on the disc.
-Williams does not remember the definite reason for their usage, but suspected it was so the team could start working on concepts before Eurocom's switch to Engine X. The Scanmode Enable feature, selectable in the debug menu, was used to bypass collision so that developers could see the full level.
+Two other maps, hogwarts.edb (a model of the Harry Potter location of the same name) and maptest.edb, are also on the disc.
+Williams does not remember the definite reason for their usage, but suspected it was so the team could start working on concepts before Eurocom's switch to EngineX.
+The Scanmode Enable feature, selectable in the debug menu, was used to bypass collision so that developers could see the full level.